qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 beyond that.
 This marks the first attempt at defining a profile greater in scope than the base profile but still limited when compared to the full QIR specification.

-Being a superset of the base profile means that these 3 *capabilities* must be implemented (a few restrictions are removed from the base profile):
+To support the adaptive profile without any of its optional features, the following *capabilities* must be implemented (a few restrictions are removed from the base profile):

 1. An adaptive profile program can execute a sequence of quantum instructions